wallaceowen/VentDriver/README.md

 ### Home sensor
 The code monotors a pin for a negative transition, indicating that the home sensor has triggered.
 This is not debounced in the code, so I suggest an opto sensor or some signal conditioning.

+### Current target
+This code targets the STM32F401C 'Black Pill' and the STM32F103C8T6 'Blue Pill'.
+It will also run on an ATmega328p as found on Arduino Nano and several others, but at a significant performance penalty.

+### Build environment
+Builds as-is in Arduino, has one Arduino library dependency: AccelStepper, the optimized stepper motor movement library.